 The new Hartfield complex was being built and FUSC became part of the premises with our own clubroom.

-All the lighting that started with some Forrestfield volunteers erecting 2 poles with 2 small rectangle lights close to Hale road.
-Those poles are still there but were extended and improved lights connected.
+All the lighting started with Forrestfield volunteers erecting 2 poles with 2 small rectangle lights close to Hale road.
+Those lights have long been replaced and in 2018 further improvements were made thanks to a $200k grant from Stephen Price MLA member for Forrestfield and the Department of Sport and Recreation.